orthoseg/orthoseg/docs/user_guide.rst

     # Configuration info of this layer
     ...

-A file layer can be any local file in one of the many raster file types supported by `GDAL <https://gdal.org/en/stable/drivers/raster>`_ , but it also offers other options.
-You can par example access a TMS or XYZ tile server layer by creating an xml file with the necessary configuration information.
-An example file:
+A "file layer" can be any local file in one of the many raster file types supported by `GDAL <https://gdal.org/en/stable/drivers/raster>`_.
+Via the "file layer", you can also use the `GDAL WMS driver <https://gdal.org/en/stable/drivers/raster/wms.html>`_ by creating an xml file with the necessary configuration.
+An example file to use a XYZ tile server (eg. OpenStreetMap) can be found here:
 `imagelayer_osm.xml <https://github.com/orthoseg/orthoseg/tree/main/sample_projects/imagelayer_osm.xml>`_.

 A more elaborate example that can be used as a template for the configuration can be